 IZA plans to change this through a three-pronged approach of:

 1) educating consumers and automotive journalists on the important role of galvanized steel in protecting cars from corrosion,

 2) technology transfer efforts to enable domestic steel manufacturers to build supply capacity for automotive exposed quality galvanized steel sheet for outer body panels,

 3) and working with domestic automakers to share product and process knowledge and experience of the many benefits of adopting galvanized, high-strength steels.

 In 2016, IZA commissioned a parking lot study which showed that galvanized cars exhibit significantly improved performance as compared to non-galvanized cars of the same model and year.
 The results were communicated to auto journalists throughout four regional, well-attended press conferences.
 Two of the largest suppliers of automotive steel sheet in India, Tata Steel and POSCO, have joined IZA’s Galvanized Autobody Partnership program.
-IZA is also planning several technology workshops in 2017 with Jindal Steel Works and others.
+IZA is also planning several technology workshops incoming year with Tata, Jindal Steel and others.